vmware/vic/doc/user_doc/vic_installation/set_up_devbox.md

-# Use the Vagrant DevBox VM to Build the vSphere Integrated Containers Binaries #
+# Use the Vagrant DevBox VM to Build the vSphere Integrated Containers Engine Binaries #

-The current builds of vSphere Integrated Containers only run on a Linux OS system.
-If you do not have a Linux OS system available, the easiest way to build the vSphere Integrated Containers binaries and to deploy a virtual container host is to use Vagrant to deploy a preconfigured Ubuntu VM, DevBox, that is included in the vSphere Integrated Containers repository.
+The current builds of vSphere Integrated Containers Engine only run on a Linux OS system.
+If you do not have a Linux OS system available, the easiest way to build the vSphere Integrated Containers Engine binaries and to deploy a virtual container host is to use Vagrant to deploy a preconfigured Ubuntu VM, DevBox, that is included in the vSphere Integrated Containers Engine repository.

 **Prerequisites**